-The rail line will be raised over the roads on the Mernda line, delivering new open space and better local connections for the community.
+The rail line will be raised over the roads on the Mernda line, delivering new open space underneath the two-kilometre rail bridge.

 Around 82,000 vehicles pass through these level crossings on the Mernda line each day, with the boom gates down for up to 40 per cent of the morning peak.

 These level crossings will be removed by the end of 2022 and the open space ready for locals to enjoy in 2023.

 The Preston Open Space Advisory Panel (POSAP) was formed to help shape three areas of open space.
 The project team identified these areas where POSAP could have the most influence on design to create spaces by locals for locals.